ERP Systems for eCommerce: Streamlining Operations for Growth in 2025

 Advanced reporting and analytics

-Access to real-time data and performance insights is crucial for eCommerce growth.
+Access to real-time data and performance insights is crucial for ecommerce growth.
 ERP systems provide detailed reports on sales trends, inventory turnover, customer behavior, and financial performance.
 These insights enable businesses to make data-driven decisions and optimize their strategies.
+Or to have a strategy at all.

 Is Shopify considered an ERP?

-No, Shopify is not an ERP system – it is an eCommerce platform that enables brands to build and manage online stores.
-Shopify provides essential eCommerce functionalities such as website hosting, product listings, payment processing, and order management, but it lacks the comprehensive, back-end business management capabilities of a full-fledged Shopify ERP.
+No, Shopify is not an ERP system –despite having about 29% of the market share in the US.
+It is an ecommerce platform that enables brands to build and manage online stores.
+Shopify provides essential ecommerce functionalities such as ecommerce website hosting, product listings, payment processing, and order management, but it lacks the comprehensive, back-end business management capabilities of a full-fledged Shopify ERP.

 What are the 3 common types of ERP?